 Basics of Butchery Course - CULN1001-001

 Students will learn about the meats and livestock industries and the science behind meat color, tenderness and flavor, along with gaining valuable hands-on experience cutting and processing meats.
+See attached flyer for more information.
 For course information, please see UH Community College website.

 Animal Disease Control